Twelve Tables: Influence and significance

 Roman civilians examining the Twelve Tables after they were first implemented.

 The Twelve Tables are often cited as the foundation for ancient Roman law.
 The Twelve Tables provided an early understanding of some key concepts such as justice, equality, and punishment.
 Although legal reform occurred soon after the implementation of the Twelve Tables, these ancient laws provided social protection and civil rights for both the patricians and plebeians.
 At this time, there was extreme tension between the privileged class and the common people resulting in the need for some form of social order.
 While the existing laws had major flaws that were in need of reform, the Twelve Tables eased the civil tension and violence between the plebeians and patricians.

 The Twelve Tables also heavily influenced and are referenced in later Roman Laws texts, especially The Digest of Justinian I. Such laws from The Digest that are derived from the Twelve Tables are the legal recompense for damage caused by an animal, protocol for inheritances, and also laws about structural property damage.

-The influence of the Twelve Tables is still evident in the modern day.
-The Twelve Tables play a significant role in the basis of the early American legal system.
+The influence of the Twelve Tables is still evident in modern day.
+The Twelve Tables played a significant role in the basis of the early American legal system.
 Political theorists, such as James Madison have highlighted the importance of the Twelve Tables in crafting the United States Bill of Rights.
 The idea of property was also perpetuated in the Twelve Tables, including the different forms of money, land, and slaves.
 An additional example, the Twelve Tables are tied into the notion of Jus Commune, which translates as "common law", called "civil law" in some English-speaking countries.
 Some countries including South Africa and San Marino still base their current legal system on aspects of jus commune.
 In addition, law school students throughout the world are still required to study the Twelve Tables as well as other facets of Roman Law in order to better understand the current legal system in place.

 Ancient sources

-The Twelve Tables are no longer extant: although they remained an important source through the Republic, they gradually became obsolete, eventually being only of historical interest.
+The Twelve Tables are no longer extant: although they remained an important source throughout the Republic, they gradually became obsolete, eventually being only of historical interest.
 The original tablets may have been destroyed when the Gauls under Brennus burned Rome in 387 BC.
 Cicero claimed that he learned them by heart as a boy in school but that no one did so any longer.
-Since the early second century BC, Roman Republican scholars wrote commentaries upon the Twelve Tables, such as Lucius Aelius Stilo, teacher of both Varro and Cicero.
+Since the early second century BC, Roman Republican scholars have written commentaries upon the Twelve Tables, such as Lucius Aelius Stilo, teacher of both Varro and Cicero.